 Tea has proven to be a cure for the common cold, stress and everything else in between, including hair woes.
 Tea rinses have been a popular hair remedy for centuries, with beauty gurus of all backgrounds and hair types making them a fixture in their hair care routines.
-The recipes for and benefits of tea rinses are endless and include fighting dandruff, stimulating hair growth, treating hair loss, reducing breakage, acting as a brightening agent for light-colored hair and more.
+The recipes for and benefits of tea rinses are endless and include stimulating hair growth, reducing breakage, acting as a brightening agent for light-colored hair and more.
 Some teas also have antibacterial, antiseptic and antiviral properties, which can help with an itchy scalp.

 Why use a tea rinse?